Krepseliss/Applied-Deep-Learning-AI-Assignment-2/README.md

 🚀 **Binary Classification of Fake and Real News using Transformer Models**

 ## 📌 Project Overview
-This project fine-tunes a **DistilBERT** transformer model to classify news articles as **real or fake**.
+This project uses a **DistilBERT** transformer model to classify news articles as **real or fake**.
 The dataset is sourced from Kaggle and consists of labeled news articles.
 The model achieves high accuracy in detecting misinformation.

 ---